Rajufullstackdev/To-Do-List-Web/README.md

 # To-Do-List-Web
+Tech Stack: HTML5, CSS3, JavaScript, GitHub Pages, GitHub Copilot

-Developed a responsive task management web application using HTML5, CSS3, and JavaScript with GitHub Copilot.
+Developed a dynamic and responsive to-do list web application to manage daily tasks efficiently.

-Implemented features like task creation, status updates, and storage using localStorage.
+Implemented features such as adding, deleting, completing, and saving tasks using JavaScript and browser localStorage.

-Used GitHub Copilot to speed up development by generating code suggestions and enhancing productivity.
+Utilized GitHub Copilot to generate code suggestions and accelerate the development process.

+Designed a clean user interface with HTML and CSS for an intuitive user experience.

-Deployed the application using GitHub Pages.
+Deployed the application on GitHub Pages for public access.